-FA Cup: Just how big Wigan's victory over Manchester City?
+FA Cup: Just how big was Wigan's victory over Manchester City?

 Alan Shearer, former England striker on BBC One:

 "Magnificent from Wigan.
-The effort, the commitment, last-ditch efforts to block shots.
+The effort, the commitment, the last-ditch efforts to block shots.

 "City dominated possession, but rarely challenged the keeper.
 What an unbelievable performance and result."